Mathematics, Physics, Computer Science Research Scholars

 Are You Interested in MapCores?

-If you are interested in being considered for the MapCores program and you are graduating in 2015 or later, please complete the short "I'm Interested in MapCores" form.
+If you are interested in being considered for the MapCores program and you are graduating high school in 2016 or later, please complete the short "I'm Interested in MapCores" form.

 Please note that completion of this form simply indicates your interest in MapCores.
 It does not guarantee consideration for the program, nor does it commit you to the MapCores program and/or the College of Saint Benedict if selected.